What is a High Volume Merchant Account?

 If you are processing an unusually large number of transactions per month, or your transactions consist of large ticket items, you may want to consider a high volume merchant account.
-A high volume merchant account allows the expansion of your business to be limitless.
-You will be able to process an extremely large amount of monthly transactions with dollar volume.
-Or you can process very large ticket items based on specific approval parameters and underwriting done prior to the actual transactions taking place.
+A high volume merchant account approval allows the expansion of your business to be limitless.
+You can process an extremely large amount of monthly transactions with dollar volume.
+Or you can process very large ticket items based on specific approval parameters, and underwriting is done before the actual transactions takes place.

-If you do not have a proper merchant account, you may find your funds placed on hold if your transaction volume continually surpasses the limit set by your merchant account provider.
-You may even be prevented from processing all together should the merchant processor not be aware that you are processing past your limit ahead of time.
-It is important that you call us today so we can make sure you are set up properly for your high volume merchant account transactions.
+If you do not have a proper High Volume Merchant Account, you may find your funds placed on hold if your transaction volume continually surpasses the limit set by your merchant account provider.
+You may even be prevented from processing altogether should the merchant processor not know you are processing past your limit ahead of time.
+You must call us today so we can make sure you are set up properly for your high volume merchant account transactions.

-When you go through the process of signing up for a merchant account, most merchants accounts have an average transaction limit set between $2,000 – $10,000 a month.
-This number varies and is customized based on many different factors.
+When you go through the process of signing up for a merchant account, most merchant accounts have an average transaction limit set between $2,000 – $10,000 a month.

-If you consistently process past your transaction limit, then you may find that your funds are placed on hold more frequently and you may even find your merchant account has been suspended pending an inquiry from your processor.
+If you consistently process past your transaction limit, then you may find that your funds are placed on hold because of high volume payment processing.
+You may even find your merchant account has been suspended pending an inquiry from your processor.

 Please keep in mind that you are not being punished because you are successful.
 These processing limits are a necessary way for the merchant account industry to discourage fraudulent merchant accounts.
 Often time scammers will go through the process of setting up a merchant account and then run massive charges with stolen credit cards through the account.
-When customers start to see charges from their stolen credit card and the merchant account starts getting hit with chargebacks, scammers shut down their account and move on to the next target.
+When customers start to see charges from their stolen credit card and the merchant account starts getting hit with chargebacks, scammers shut down their accounts and move on to the next target.
 That is why the processing limit is necessary.
-It helps merchant account providers protect themselves from all the damage that can be done by an account with no transaction processing limits.
+It helps High Volume Payment Processing providers protect themselves from all the damage that can be done by an account with no transaction processing limits.

 Additionally, you will most likely receive processing discounts with a high volume merchant account that can help you save money.

 High volume merchant accounts typically have more security in place than regular merchant accounts.
-With large ticket items it can be important to make sure that all of your customers are legitimate through a detailed verification process.
-There is more at stake in regards to chargebacks for large ticket items.
+With large ticket items, it can be important to make sure that all of your customers are legitimate through a detailed verification process.
+There is more at stake in regard to chargebacks for large ticket items.

-Is There a Difference Between High Volume and High Risk Merchant Accounts?
+Is There a Difference Between High Risk and a High Volume Merchant Account?

 Adult Related eCommerce